scm-manager/website/content/posts/2022-06-01-scm-manager-2-35-0/index.md

 For some time now, we have the [Commit Message Checker](https://scm-manager.org/plugins/scm-commit-message-checker-plugin/).
 With this, you can make sure that your commit messages comply with pre-defined rules.
-Though this is useful, it still may be tedious, when you have created a bunch of commits locally before pushing them and just then being reminded about the rules.
+Though this is useful, it still may be tedious, when you have created a bunch of commits locally before pushing them and are just then being reminded of the rules.
 With our new [CLI client](https://scm-manager.org/cli/) it is now possible to create a pre-commit hook that will check you commit message against the SCM-Manager server and doing so will ensure, that your commit will not be rejected afterwards.